ArchanaRohilla/PyBer_Analysis/README.md

 - The number of drivers in the urban cities are 5 and 30 times more as compared to the suburban and the rural cities.

+### Multiple-line plot for the sum of the fares for each city type

 ![alt text](images/multiline_plot.png)

-### Summary of multiple-line plot for the sum of the fares for each city type:
 - The plot shows that the sum of fares for urban cities was more than $1700 from Jan 2019 to April 2019 which is more than 3 times the sum of fares (max value) of the rural cities.
 The sum of the fares for the suburban was less than $1500 during Jan-April 2019.
 - The maximum fares was during middle of Feb 2019  to the middle of April 2019 in the urban cities.